MalGamy/MalGamy.github.io/_posts/2021-5-8-Manual Unpacking part1.md

 <img src="https://user-images.githubusercontent.com/74544712/117522272-ac054c80-afb2-11eb-8a6c-86e3ca327724.png" width="100%">
 </p>

-# Introducation
+# Introduction

-Malware is sometimes packed so it is important to unpacking the malware to resume the process of analysis, packing is very a common technique used by malware author to handle the process of reverse engineering and work of malware analyst and detect by anti-virus and firewalls, the process of unpacking is producing another executable from malware.
+Malware is sometimes packed so it is important to unpack the malware to resume The analysis process, packing is very a common technique used by malware author to handle the process of reverse engineering and work of malware analyst packing helps malware to hide from anti-virus and Firewall and the process of unpacking produces another executable from malware.

 let us do our manual unpacking on Maze ransomware with a common technique called Tail jump
 <!-- more -->

 # Sample

-We can donaload sample from [here](https://app.any.run/tasks/56248422-b327-4226-8a79-3155e24b999d/)
+We can download sample from [here](https://app.any.run/tasks/56248422-b327-4226-8a79-3155e24b999d/)

 # Tools